casper-network/docs-archive/implementation/serialization-standard.rst

 When we serialize the `BlockBody`, we create a buffer that contains the serialized representations of the individual fields present within the block.

-* ``proposer``: serialises to the byte representation of the PublicKey.
+* ``proposer``: serializes to the byte representation of the PublicKey.
 If the PublicKey is an Ed25519 key, then the first byte within the serialized buffer is 1 followed by the bytes of the key itself; else, in the case of Secp256k1, the first byte is 2.
-* ``deploy_hashes``: serialises to the byte representation of all the deploy_hashes within the block header.
+* ``deploy_hashes``: serializes to the byte representation of all the deploy_hashes within the block header.
 Its length is `32 * n`, where n denotes the number of deploy hashes present within the body.
-* ``transfer_hashes``: serialises to the byte representation of all the deploy_hashes within the block header.
+* ``transfer_hashes``: serializes to the byte representation of all the deploy_hashes within the block header.
 Its length is `32 * n`, where n denotes the number of transfers present within the body.

 .. _serialization-standard-deploy: